ahmettsoner/pars/docs/en/FAQ.md

 ### Under what license is the project released?

-The project is licensed under the [name of the license] License.
+The project is licensed under the [MIT] License.
 See the LICENSE file for more details.